xenopus-anatomy/xao/doc/utilities.md

     $ ./checkup.py

-### Create new terms

-The `templates` directory contains an Excel spreadsheet for creating new anatomy terms, which can then be processed and output as OBO-formatted text.

-The template contains the following columns.
-Use term labels, not IDs.
-Multiple values should be comma-delimited.

- - Term label*
- - Definition*
- - Definition dbxref*
- - Synonym(s)
- - Parent term*
- - part_of term(s)
- - develops_from term(s)
- - develops_into term(s)
- - Start stage*
- - End stage*

-*required

-New terms that are specified as parents of other terms in the spreadsheet must be listed first.

-Note that synonyms are given the scope *RELATED* by default; you can change this later in an ontology editor, if necessary.

-Save a copy of your completed spreadsheet as a tab-delimited file in the `templates` directory.
-Navigate to the `utilities` directory and execute the term creation script.
-The tab-delimited template filename and starting term ID must be supplied as arguments; the latter should be one greater than the most recently created anatomy ID.
-For example:

-    $ ./create_terms.py NewTerms.txt 5084

-Copy the output, paste it at the end of the ontology OBO file in a plain-text editor, and save.
-You can reopen the file in OBO-Edit and save it again to ensure that the new terms were properly constructed.

 ### Dictionary

 The `parseont` module constructs a Python dictionary of all anatomy and stage terms in the ontology OBO file in the root directory.
 You can load it via the command line after navigating to the `utilities` directory: